hoverboard-robotics/hoverboard-driver/README.md

 # hoverboard-driver
 ROS hardware driver for UART-controlled hoverboard.
 Can be used with [diff_drive_controller](http://wiki.ros.org/diff_drive_controller).
-Hoverboard is using [firmware by p-h-a-i-l](https://github.com/bipropellant/bipropellant-hoverboard-firmware)
+Hoverboard is using [firmware by p-h-a-i-l and @btsimonh](https://github.com/bipropellant/bipropellant-hoverboard-firmware)

 Clone with submodules:
 ```